 Category - Latin America and Caribbean

-The group of Caribbean islands known as the US Virgin Islands (USVI) —technically an ‘unincorporated and organised territory’ of the US — is known in production circles mostly for the diversity of its locations, which range from beaches (of many different types), farmland, rain forest and rolling hills to European-style towns and cosmopolitan settings.
+The US Virgin Islands (USVI) —technically an ‘unincorporated and organised territory’ of the United States — has locations ranging from beaches of every hue, farmland, rainforest and rolling hills to European-style towns and cosmopolitan settings.
 The locations have doubled for Afghanistan, Greece, Florida and even New York City.